 - Good customer service, although there is room for improvement in some respects

 - Excellent web and mobile trading platform, easy to use

 - Adaptable to any trader profile

 - Highly regulated broker

 - Possibility of copying other traders’ trades or entire portfolios, in a very simple way (with just one click).

-- Large variety and number of financial instruments available
+- Large variety and number of financial instruments available for trading

 - Fairly high commissions for spreads and withdrawals